IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ### Attaching

-All you need is a `init.lua` file in you config directory with the following snippet:
+All you need is a `init.lua` file in your config directory with the following snippet:

 ```lua
 vim.api.nvim_create_autocmd({ 'FileType' }, {